Become A Mentor

 - demonstrates strong organizational skills.

-Each Mentor will be primarily responsible for up to five attendees, in addition to other responsibilities.
+Each Mentor will be primarily responsible for up to six attendees, in addition to other responsibilities.

 - Assume overall responsibility for the safety of the Mentor’s assigned group of teens and remain aware of each group member’s whereabouts at all times